lquenti/blackheap/docs/src/Architecture.md

 At first, the rust program generates the proper parameters for each benchmark run.
 It then sequentially spawns a new process for each run.
 After each run the results get saved to disk.
 This allows reproducibility as well as reanalyzing old benchmarks once new models are developed.

 After all benchmarks were run, the rust program processes the same results as described above.
-It then saves the generated models as specified [here](./FileFormats.md).
+It then saves the generated models.

 It lastly also saves a single HTML file based frontend for local analysis, see [the local workflow](./SingleNode.md) for more information.
 Note that this tool can be used without a local web server, since all assets are transpiled into one HTML file.
 See [the build section](./FAQ/BuildProcess.md) for more.